From AoI to QVAoI: Query-Based Semantics-Aware Scheduling for Energy-Harvesting IoT Systems

-We consider a forward unreliable channel from the device to the receiver, where data packets are transmitted, exhibiting a success probability denoted by $p_s$.
-We also consider an error-free backward channel from the receiver to the device, which can serve the queries and acknowledgments (ACK) to receive data packets successfully.
+We consider an unreliable forward channel from the device to the receiver, where data packets are delivered with success probability $p_s$.
+We also assume an error-free backward channel from the receiver to the device, used to transmit queries and acknowledgments (ACKs) for successful data packet reception.
 The device becomes aware of the last timestamp and version stored at the destination node by receiving ACK feedback.
-We assume a query arrival process $r(t)$ from the receiver, which follows a Bernoulli distribution with a probability of $q$ in each time slot, representing requests from the destination node or an external network.
+We assume a query arrival process $r(t)$ at the receiver, which follows a Bernoulli distribution with probability $q$ per time slot, representing requests from the destination node (or an external network).